jidongxiao/CSCI1200-DataStructures/labs/memory_debugging/README.md

 Then, write a simple test case to exercise your solution.
 Compile and run the code.
 As time follows, fix bugs in your solution and improve and expand your test cases.

 **To complete this checkpoint**, When about 10 minutes remain in the lab, the TA and mentors will circulate through the room to finalize checkoffs.
 Show them your initial solution, and explain the typos and errors you found and debugged in working through your computer tested solution.
-Explain your testing & debugging process.
+Explain your testing & debugging process.-->